What Is Capacity Management – Guide & Best Practices (2026)

 What Is Capacity Management?

-When it comes to IT service management specifically, capacity management focuses on IT infrastructure.
+When it comes to IT service management specifically, this discipline in IT focuses on infrastructure instead of people.
 The main processes include monitoring the performance of IT services and systems to ensure that capacity is adjusted to current or future demand.

-This article will focus on the general capacity management process in agencies, but we’ll discuss IT capacity management in more detail in the later sections.
+This article will focus on the general process of planning and using capacity in agencies, but we’ll discuss capacity work in IT in more detail in the later sections.
 To learn more, check out our IT Capacity Planning Guide.

 Capacity Management vs Resource Management

-Another part of capacity management that might be confusing is its frequently synonymous terms.
+Another part of this discipline that might be confusing is its frequently synonymous terms.
 One of these is resource management.
 Certain resources might make a distinction between the two, along the lines of:

-• Capacity management is a strategic process that considers future projects and growth.
+• Managing capacity is a strategic process that considers future projects and growth.

-• Resource planning is an operational process that deals with day-to-day allocation (also see project resource planning).
+• Resource planning is an operational process that deals with day-to-day allocation.

 These two can functionally be considered the same, as any process that deals with resource capacity will need to consider both of these practices.
 Therefore, this article treats these terms as synonymous.